authsmith/www/content/docs/plugins/payload/setup/app.md

 <br/>

 Use the `withAppAccountCollection` function exported by the plugin.
-This function takes the `CollectionConfig` as an argument, you can easily customize the collection configuration as you like and also keep the default setup required by the plugin intact.
+This function takes the `CollectionConfig` and Users collection slug for the arguments, you can easily customize the collection configuration as you like and also keep the default setup required by the plugin intact.

 <br/>